Danilo-Js/Danilo-Js/README.md

 ### Hi guys 👋

-I'm Dan, I'm 21 and from Brasil 🇧🇷
+I'm Dan, I'm 21 and living in Brasil 🇧🇷

 I'm currently studying Computer Science at the Federal University of Espírito Santo.